aws-samples/aws-serverless-cicd-workshop/workshop/content/javascript/buildpipe/unittests/_index.en.md

 ### Edit codepipeline.yaml

 Open up the `codepipeline.yaml` file in your editor.
-Search for the string `unit-test` and you will find three sections that are commented out.
+Search for the string `unit-test` or `UnitTest`.
+You will find three sections that are commented out.
 Uncomment these three blocks of yaml.
-They should look like the following.
-The line numbers shown are approximate and may not be the same as your `codepipeline.yaml` file.
+They should look like the following. **Note** that the line numbers below are approximate and may not be the same as your `codepipeline.yaml` file.

 The first section defines a new `Stage` in the CodePipeline.